12 Planning & RL for Transformers (Advanced Topic)

 Agent decomposition challenge: Multi-Agent Systems

-Research and development into multi-agent systems has a long and fertile history in artificial intelligence
+Research and development into multi-agent systems has a long and fertile history in artificial intelligence:

 - There are many solutions to agentic problems in the existing literature.